-After measuring the weight of these organs, slices of these organs were collected and were fixed in the 10% formalin solution.
-According to usual protocol, fixed tissue slices were prepared, paraffin embedded, sectioned, and regularly stained with hematoxylin and eosin (H & E) stain [36, 37].
-Photomicrography was taken using photomicrographic camera (ZEISS AxioCam ERc5s).
+After measuring the weight of these organs, slices of these organs were collected and fixed in a 10% formalin solution.
+According to usual protocol, fixed tissue slices were prepared, paraffin-embedded, sectioned, and regularly stained with hematoxylin and eosin (H&E) stain [36, 37].
+Photomicrography was taken using a photomicrographic camera (ZEISS AxioCam ERc5s).